sbstjn/aws-lambda-docker-node/README.md

 > A **Continuous Integration** and **Continuous Deployment** setup for **AWS Lambda** functions with **Docker** images using **GitHub Actions**.
 Together with [Semantic Releases](https://semver.org/) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), you can focus on writing your code.
 Automation takes care everything else.

-**Warning:** _There is no CloudFormation support for Container Image Support in AWS Lambda yet.
-The [release.yml](https://github.com/sbstjn/aws-lambda-docker-node/blob/main/.github/workflows/release.yml#L16) configuration does not update any AWS Lambda function so far.
-The missing piece is an update of a CloudFormation Stack._

-_The docs for [AWS::Serverless::Function](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) are updated, the backend still behaves strange.
-The CloudFormation template in [`release.yml`](https://github.com/sbstjn/aws-lambda-docker-node/blob/main/aws/function.yml#L11) might need some adjustments._

 ## Configuration

 You need to configure these environment variables as GitHub secrets: